 CLV is more than a valuable tool for measuring the contribution a customer makes to the bottom line; it also fuels marketing strategies designed to build customer loyalty and revenue.
 This article explores how to calculate CLV and how it can help you focus your company’s efforts on customers who offer the most long-term potential.

-What Is Customer Lifetime Value and How Is It Calculated?
+What Is Customer Lifetime Value?